Computer vision

 Manufacturing and Construction

-Computer vision is an integral part of manufacturing industries that are striving to automate their processes.
+Computer vision is an integral part of manufacturing industries that are striving to automate their processes with a range of AI systems, such as freight invoice automation, as well as visual tasks.

 With the development of computer vision systems like defect detection and safety inspections, the quality of the manufactured goods increases.